 Professional Relations Regional Manager, The Renfrew Center

-During virtual treatment, patients log-on using HIPAA-compliant software.
-Much like in-person care, the first step is for a prospective patient to call and schedule an assessment.
-During the assessment, which is a 1–2-hour virtual meeting, the clinical assessor works with the individual to determine what level of care best fits their needs.
-Once the assessment and medical clearance are completed, the patient can begin treatment.
+The first step is for a client to call and schedule an assessment.
+During the assessment, which is a 1-2 hour Zoom call, the Clinical Assessor works with the client to determine what level of care is appropriate and if Renfrew@Home best meets their needs.
+Once the client completes the assessment and gets medical clearance, they can begin.

-Families may also engage in treatment through virtual family sessions and family support groups, where participants learn how to best support their loved one through recovery.
-Family therapy focuses on improving communication, increasing empathy, gaining clarity on eating disorders, and allows families to practice the emotion regulation skills their loved one is learning in treatment.
+Families, partners, and other supports may also engage in treatment through virtual family sessions, and family support groups, where participants learn how to best support their loved one through recovery.
+These sessions focus on building confidence, increasing empathy, gaining clarity about eating disorders, and creating opportunities to practice the same skills of emotional awareness and acceptance that their loved ones are learning in treatment.

-Depending on the severity of the symptoms, how long a patient has been struggling and if they are experiencing medical complications as a result of their eating disorders, they may be recommended for Residential, Day Treatment (aka partial-hospitalization or PHP), or Intensive Outpatient (IOP).
-Patients typically attend Day Treatment for 4-6 weeks, and IOP for 6-8 weeks.
-Once the program is completed, it is recommended that patients continue to have weekly sessions with their outpatient team, as well as engage in a weekly aftercare group.
-Because eating disorders thrive in isolation, it is important for individuals to maintain support for long-term recovery.
+Depending on the severity of the symptoms, how long a client has been struggling, and if the client is experiencing medical complications as a result of their eating disorders, a client may be recommended for inpatient, residential, day treatment (aka partial hospitalization), or IOP (intensive outpatient program).
+Clients typically attend day treatment for 4-6 weeks, and IOP for 6-8 weeks.
+Once the client completes program, it is recommended that they continue to have weekly sessions with their outpatient team, as well as engage in a weekly aftercare group.
+Because eating disorders thrive in isolation, it is important for clients to maintain support for long-term recovery.

-While virtual treatment is a growing option, some individuals may require Residential care, or adjunct medical monitoring to ensure their physical safety while recovering from the most acute stages of their eating disorder.
-An assessment is needed to determine the best level of care for yourself, your loved one or your client.
+While virtual treatment is a growing option, some clients may require residential care, or adjunct medical monitoring to ensure their physical safety while recovering from the most acute stages of their eating disorder.
+Our Clinical Assessors help determine what is the best level of care for yourself or your loved one.